kishanmurthy/scene-recognition/README.md

 <img width="1352" alt="Screen Shot 2022-08-15 at 5 35 12 PM" src="https://user-images.githubusercontent.com/25534697/184759021-0b0941ca-16c6-40a0-8741-d4b46a823eb7.png">

 ## Evaluation on the Test dataset

-Evaluation performed on the test set.
+The trained Vision-Transformer Model was evaluated on the Places365 test dataset and obtained the following results:

 | Metric | Value |
 |--------|-------|